anthony-mills/raspberrypi-carputer/README.md

 # Running with out a GPS device

-GPS functionality can be tested without a GPS fix or even a GPS device.
-To enable the GPS testing mode change the protected variable ( $_debugGps ) to true on line 46 of www/php/services.php.
-This will read a GPS json object from the www/php/gps_data.json file, by changing the location values in this file you can spoof a specific location or speed to test functionality.
+GPS functionality can be tested without an active GPS fix or even a GPS device.
+To enable the GPS testing mode change the value of the variable $_debugGps to true on line 46 of www/php/services.php.

+This will force the service to read a static GPS json object from the www/php/gps_data.json file.
+By changing the location values in this file you can spoof a specific location, altitude or speed to test functionality.

 # Credits